Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 - Add the `Flip V` property from the Texture Button, renamed to `Texture Flip V` for clarity.
 - Clamp the minimum size of the NinePatchButton's textures to that of its button?
 The button can only be made smaller up to a certain point (this is normal), but currently the textures can be made even smaller.
 - Add the button texturing method from the Texture Button?
 It could be useful to have as an alternative to the already-implemented NinePatchRect button texturing method.
 Since you'd then have both button texturing methods, and not just the NinePatchRect's, this might also call for a name change for the plugin?
 - Add [Conditional Export Properties](http://kehomsforge.com/tutorials/single/gdConditionalProperty)?
-It could be used for giving the option between using Texture Button-esque button texturing and NinePatchRect-esque button texturing without clogging up the Inspector.
-It would help make it more user-friendly, but would hugely increase the length of the plugin's script.
+It could be used for giving the option between using Texture Button-esque button texturing method and the NinePatchRect-esque button texturing method without clogging up the Inspector, and would help make it more user-friendly.
+The downside is that it would increase the length and complexity of the plugin's script.
 - Add exported properties to custom property groups?
-It would help make it more user-friendly and somewhat declog the Inspector, but would also increase the length of the plugin's script.
+It would help make it more user-friendly and would help organize the Inspector better, but the downside is that it would increase the length and complexity of the plugin's script.
 - Port the plugin to Godot 4, complete with a separate Asset Library page and GitHub repository.
 Links to the ported Godot 4 version of the plugin will be provided here on GitHub and on the Asset Library.